top of page

 Please join us for the next national BICCS conference, taking place at The Minster Building, London EC3 from 11th-12th December 2025.

-Registration and tickets will be available from July, read more about the conference here!
+Registration and tickets will be available from July, find out more about this years conference here:

 Case of the Month: